 By Anne Franklin, Senior Safety Advisor

-In this article, we’ve addressed some of the most common ways to prevent falls.
-Next month, we’ll take a look at other steps you can take to help ensure your parents can remain in their own homes, safely and comfortably, for as long as possible.
+In this article, we’ve addressed some of the ways adult children can help their aging parents live a fuller, happier life, safe in their own homes for as long as possible.
 Should you have any questions or need advice on helping your parents, give us a call at (606) 329-1344, stop by our showroom on Winchester Avenue in Ashland, or visit our website at tristatemobility.com.